Cowlitz County Child Advocates

 Our History

-Cowlitz County Child Advocates, originally Cowlitz Coutny CASA, started in 1994.
+Cowlitz and Clark County Child Advocates, originally Cowlitz and Clark County CASA, started in 1994.
 CASA (Court Appointed Special Advocates) is a nationwide program that started right here in Washington.
 A judge in Seattle realized that abused and neglected children were often inadvertently re-victimized by overburdened, understaffed and under-resourced courts and public social service agencies.

 No one had that time, training, or resources to conduct the in-depth fact finding needed to represent the best long-term interests of the children.
 As a result, community volunteers were trained to gather relevant facts and speak up in the courtroom to better meet children’s needs and safeguard their rights.

-Washington State CASA changed their name to Washington State Association of Child Advocate Programs, (WaCAP), in 2019, and Cowlitz County CASA became Cowlitz County Child Advocates.
+Washington State CASA changed their name to Washington State Association of Child Advocate Programs, (WaCAP), in 2019, and Cowlitz and Clark County CASA became Cowlitz and Clark County Child Advocates.
 Although we now have a new name and logo, we continue with the exact same mission and purpose as the day we started over 26 years ago!

 About Our Volunteers